Need a new set of golf clubs? Maybe not.

 For more expensive items (i.e. full iron sets or drivers) we’d recommend sticking to trusted dealers such as Callaway Preowned and Global Golf.
 That way you know the clubs have been quality checked, and you’ll be able to return them if you’re not completely happy.

-But if you’re someone who loves sniffing out a bargain on eBay, then there are a ton of great deals to be had (just exercise a little more caution).
+But if you’re someone who loves sniffing out a bargain on eBay or Amazon, then there are a ton of great deals to be had (just exercise a little more caution).

 Good luck finding your new (old) clubs.
-And if you have any questions, just drop us a comment below.
+And if you have any questions about used golf clubs for sale on any website mentioned above, just drop us a comment below.